kitagawaseesoo/gh-pages-sample/en_how_to_use_yakkan.md

 <dl class="faq">
 <dt class="q">According to Article No. 21 of ABCI Agreement; "ABCI User Representative must notify AIST in advance when a user publicizes research results produced while using ABCI at a conference presentation, a conference announcement, or in a press release."
 How much information should I provide to AIST?</dt>
 <dd class="a">For conferences, please provide the name of the academic society, conference name, presentation summary/abstract and date.
 For a press release, please provide the date of release, summary of the press release, and any web links to the press release.
+The information may be submitted to ABCI Application Reception:abci-application-ml@aist.go.jp

 <div align="right"><span class="a_title">Category</span>7.Application<span class="a_title">Number</span>7-1</div>
 </dd>